AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 1. Select **Save**.

-You get a list of all the desired maps with the Map title, corresponding File name, the Language it is available in and the configured presets.
+You get a list of all the desired maps with the Map title, corresponding File name, the Language it is available in, and the configured presets.

 ![Maps and presets tabs](./images/maps-presets-tab.png)

-The **Maps and Presets** tab presents information on the baseis on the selected maps for specific language in the following columns:
+The **Maps and Presets** tab presents information on the basis of the selected maps for a specific language in the following columns:

 - **Preset**: Shows the output preset type configured on the map file.
 - **Baseline**: Shows the baseline which is used by the output preset.
-If no baseline is used, then it shows a hyphen '-'
+If no baseline is used, then it shows a hyphen `-`.
 - **Modified since generation**: Indicates if the DITA map is updated after generation.
 Based on this information, you can decide if you want to publish the output for this DITA map or not.
-- **Modified since published**: Indicates if the DITA map is updated after last publising.
+- **Modified since published**: Indicates if the DITA map is updated after the last publishing.
 Based on this information, you can decide if you want to republish the output for this DITA map or not.
 - **Last generated**: Shows the date and time of the last generated output.
-- **Last published**: Shows the date and time of the last generated output.
+- **Last published**: Shows the date and time of the last published output.

 **Filtering options**

 The following filtering options are available in the right panel on the Maps and presets page:

 - **Modified since generation**: You can select Yes, No or Not yet generated.
-If you select yes, only the maps that have been modified since generation will be shown in the Maps and Presets tab.
+If you select Yes, only the maps that have been modified since generation are shown in the Maps and Presets tab.
 - **Modified since publishing**: You can select Yes, No or Not yet generated.
-If you select yes, only the maps that have been modified since publishing will be shown in the Maps and Presets tab.
+If you select Yes, only the maps that have been modified since publishing are shown in the Maps and Presets tab.
 - **Presets**: Select a preset for which you want to filter out the map files.
 For example, if you choose *AEM Site* preset, then only those maps are shown that have the *AEM Site* output preset configured on them.
 - **Language**: You can select any of the available language codes and display only the selected language in the Maps and Presets tab.